 Why the Swap?

 Heather and I meet for lunch once a week.
-Home life, work life (we’re both professors at the same university), kids’ school, (our kids go to the same Waldorf school), students, parenting, teaching, marriage, the academe, husbands’ unusual professional tracks, our own dilemmas with trying to make it all work….we put it all on the table…right next to our meals (usually a hardy salad) and drinks (usually water).
+Home life, work life (we’re both professors at the same university), kids’ school (our kids originally went to the same Waldorf school and now attend other different private schools), students, parenting, teaching, marriage, the academe, husbands’ unusual professional tracks, our own dilemmas with trying to make it all work….we put it all on the table…right next to our meals (always sushi!) and drinks (always water with lemon!).
 In two simple words: We unburden.